afk1997/hyperskill-python/README.md

 #### [Solution:](https://github.com/afk1997/hyperskill-python/blob/master/Zookeeper/stage2.py)

 # Stage 3: What's Inside?
+The zookeeper wants to know what is inside each habitat, by its number.

 # Description <br />
 The third stage brings new abilities for your software: it will be able to recognize the number of a specific habitat from the input and show the animals living there.<br />